GreyKeenan/dukesup/index.md

 Draw
 --------------------------------------------------

-Start your turn by drawing up to 2 cards, ensuring that your hand does not exceed 4 cards.
+Start your turn by drawing *up to* 2 cards, as long as you won't have more than 4 cards.

 You can draw from your draw pile or your discard pile, but not both in the same turn.

-If your draw pile is empty, shuffle your discard pile into a new draw pile.
+If your draw pile is empty,
+shuffle your discard pile into a new draw pile.

 Play Cards
 --------------------------------------------------

+It's important to play cards to the table in order to gain points and take the opponent's cards.

-If you can make a run or set from the cards in your hand, you may play it to the table.
+When you can form runs/sets from the cards in your hand, you can play them to the table.
-You can also add to existing runs/sets.
+You can play cards which add to existing runs/sets as well.

 Once runs/sets have been played, they are not "owned" by either player.